Editorial: Reforming and Improving Social Security (1/28/12)

 They base their argument on the assumptions that most illegal immigrants pay such taxes and will never receive Social Security benefits.

 They ignore the potential that many, if not most of these immigrants, will eventually receive benefits if they either become legal residents of the United Strates or when the United States enters into Social Security totalization ageements with their home countries.

-The Bush administration is considered such an agreement with Mexico.
+The Bush administration is considering such an agreement with Mexico.